A Survey of Model Architectures in Information Retrieval: Emerging Directions and Challenges

 From the retrieval perspective, the retrieval usage of deep research agents can be broadly categorized into two types: (1) API-based search engines which interact with structured data sources, such as search engine APIs or scientific database APIs; (2) browser-based search engines, which simulate human-like interactions with web pages and enable real-time extraction of dynamic or unstructured content leveraging LLMs' long-context, code understanding and multimodality capabilities.

 Both formulations have strengths and weaknesses.
-API-based retrieval, in line with traditional information retrieval literature, is a fast, efficient, structured and scalable method to enable deep research agents' access to external knowledge~\citep{schutze2008introduction,Singh2025Ai2scholarqa}.
-Browser-based retrieval~\citep{nakano2021webgpt,deepresearchsystemcard} has strengths of simulating real-time, interactive information seeking behaviors, in principle similar to human users' information seeking, but incur additional latency, token consumption and introduces extra complexity encountered in the web-browsing environment.
-Given the current landscape of retrieval's integration with deep research agents, an open question stands out as designing a hybrid retrieval architecture the combine the efficacy of both methods to achieve a better performance-efficiency tradeoff.
+API-based retrieval, in line with traditional IR literature, is a fast, efficient, structured and scalable method to enable deep research agents' access to external knowledge~\citep{schutze2008introduction,Singh2025Ai2scholarqa}.
+Browser-based retrieval~\citep{nakano2021webgpt,deepresearchsystemcard} offers the advantage of simulating real-time, interactive information-seeking behavior\,---\ conceptually similar to that of human users.
+However, it incurs additional latency and token consumption, and introduces further complexity arising from the web-browsing environment.
+Given the current landscape of retrieval integration within deep research agents, a central open question is how to design a hybrid retrieval architecture that combines the strengths of both paradigms to achieve a superior performance-efficiency tradeoff.